-1. Unliquidated Damages
+Unliquidated Damages

 "In determining [actual] damages, the jury has [the] discretion to award damages within the range of evidence presented at trial."
+"But the verdict must fall within the range of the evidence presented, and a jury may not 'pull figures out of a hat' in assessing damages."
+1443

-This general rule becomes more problematic when awarding damages for amorphous, discretionary injuries, such as mental anguish and pain and suffering-such damages are inherently difficult because the injury constitutes a subjective, unliquidated, nonpecuniary loss.
-1374 It "is necessarily an arbitrary process," not subject to objective analysis or mathematical calculation.
-Because there are no objective guidelines to assess the money equivalent of such injuries, the jury is given a great deal of discretion in awarding an amount of damages it
+This general rule becomes more problematic when "awarding damages for amorphous, discretionary injuries[,] such as mental anguish [and] pain and suffering"-such damages are inherently difficult because the injury constitutes "a subjective, unliquidated, nonpecuniary loss."
+It "is